JuliaRheology/RHEOS.jl/docs/src/samplingandfiltering.md

-# Preprocessing Tools
+# Sampling and Filtering

-RHEOS offers several preprocessing functions; this page is intended to be a brief tutorial of their use.
+RHEOS offers several functions for sampling and filtering; this page is intended to be a brief tutorial of their use.
 For detailed descriptions of functions and their optional arguments, see the [API](@ref) section.
 This section uses some of the data generation functions discussed in more detail in the [Generating Data](@ref) section.

 ## Downsampling
 To simply downsample data by taking every nth sample, the [`downsample`](@ref) function can be used.
 In the below example, every 2nd element is taken.